 Together with my colleague David Wheatley, I direct the Herbert Grierson Research Centre, which has hosted several international conferences on classical reception in recent years.
 Beyond the University of Aberdeen, I am the Scottish Representative for the Society for Renaissance Studies and contributing editor for the online journal Spenser Review.

-I welcome enquiries from students interested in postgraduate research on Renaissance poetry, especially anyone interested in poetry and politics, or classical imitation and intertextuality.
+I welcome enquiries from students interested in postgraduate research on Renaissance poetry, especially anyone interested in focussing on poetry and politics, or classical imitation and intertextuality.